Acid-Base Theories in Chemistry

 - Neutralization curve: A plot of pH versus volume of base added, used to determine the equivalence point.

-- Ka and Kb values: Acid dissociation constant and base dissociation constant, respectively, used to quantify the strength of acids and bases.
+- Ka and Kb values: Acid dissociation constant and base dissociation constant, respectively, quantifying the strength of acids and bases.

 Applications